Biochemistry and Molecular Biophysics Mentoring Faculty

-The faculty and students of NYU Grossman School of Medicine’s Biochemistry and Molecular Biophysics PhD Training Program have interests that include cellular transport, cell signaling, replication of nucleic acids, protein folding and design, and genetic and epigenetic control of gene expression.
+Research in Biochemistry and Molecular Biophysics at NYU Grossman School of Medicine includes the study of cellular transport, cell signaling, replication of nucleic acids, protein folding and design, and genetic and epigenetic control of gene expression.
 Their projects typically target key macromolecules and attempt to understand their mechanisms of action at the most fundamental level.
 Our faculty members come from five departments at NYU Langone as well as from NYU’s Graduate School of Arts and Science.

 At the beginning of your first year, you select a faculty mentor, in consultation with your graduate advisor, who offers advice about courses, research rotations, and what to expect from graduate school.
 Learn more about planning for your dissertation.
 All requirements for working with your mentor and thesis committee are also listed on our student community thesis defense and graduation page, which you can access using your Kerberos ID.